 If you're in an industry where talent is scarce, finding qualified candidates can be challenging, particularly when you're determined to do it yourself.
 You don't want to start the recruiting process and fill the position with any warm body who does the bare minimum, so you'll need to read dozens of resumes and schedule time to conduct interviews.
 This can be a drag on HR resources if you or your other managers are the only ones qualified to interview and hire applicants.

-Filling a position can up a lot of your own time that could be better spent on other aspects of the business.
-If you're not experienced yourself in hiring new help, you could end up with someone who doesn't live up to their application.
+Filling a position can take up a lot of your own time that could be better spent on other aspects of the business.
+If you're not experienced in hiring new help, you could end up with someone who doesn't live up to their application.

 "Finding the best talent is a full-time job.
-By the time companies decide they need help, they are already desperate, and moral is down," said Brianna Rooney, founder of recruiting service Techees.
+By the time companies decide they need help, they are already desperate, and morale is down," said Brianna Rooney, founder of recruiting service Techees.
 "When a company can't find someone, or they are having people decline their offers, it takes a toll on the company and employees."